miguelrferreiraf/miguelrferreiraf/ih_there.md

 Really really love what I do 😀! ***I'm obsessed*** with the implications of generative machine <br>
 learning and how it can change how we face real world problems.
 But not only this: I wonder <br>
-not only what machine learning can do for ourselves but what WE may learn from them 😦 :suspect:.
+not only what machine learning can do for ourselves but what WE may learn from them 😦:suspect:.

 I have familiarity with most of **Python technologies** of **machine learning and data science** <br>
 but my most important tool is my capabilitie to link different fields of knowledge in a engaging <br>